top of page

 Materials

-All materials are first dried, then stored until needed.
-Drying allows for natural shrinkage.
-The fibres are rehydrated in water and left to mellow before my weaving begins.
+All fibres are first dried and stored until needed.
+Drying allows the materials to shrink naturally.
+When it’s time to weave, the fibres are rehydrated and left to mellow before the weaving begins.

 To stay informed of my next events and latest makes please sign up to my quarterly email news